sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 Look at your current fuel system, vacuum, electrical, and mechanical components that will be removed or modified.
 Research your car's systems and find a diagram to minimize the number of surprise trips to the parts store.
 Draw each system separately on a sheet of paper and go through it in person with your car.
 If you are adding electrical systems, be mindful of the correct fuses and possible relays you want to run.
 Finally, any mechanical connections such as your throttle cable, spring adjustments on the carbs, fuel line routing, wire sheathing, heatshields, mounts, cables, brackets, etc. We cannot account for every little thing, but this will simplify your installation and diagnosis if you have it on paper.

-Here are the plans that I made regarding my fuel system, vacuum system, electrical components, and notes on the mechanical components.
+Here are the plans that I made regarding my fuel system, vacuum system, and electrical components.

 ### Fuel System Plan